Table of Contents Show

 The other route involves the bottom route that ends at the southern part of the Canyon.
 This generally does not involve the requirement to have experience in canyoning and other expertise.

 Make sure to check all the information related to this hike before getting started.
-Also, make sure to apply for the permit before three months.
+Also, make sure to apply for the permit for three months.

 7. Watch out for the Court of Patriarchs